mniederw/MnCommonPsToolLib/Readme.txt

 - Releasenotes.txt : Releasenotes for last and previously released versions.

-- Examples\*.ps1 : examples to show some usages of this library.
+- Examples\*.ps1 : Examples to show some usages of this library.

+- .gitignore : File patterns which files should be ignored for all git commands.